WGLab/mutformer/README.md

 https://drive.google.com/drive/folders/1tsC0lqzbx3wR_jOer9GuGjeJnnYL4RND?usp=sharing

-#### To download a full prediction of all possible missense proteins in the humane protenome, we have included a file as an asset called "hg19_mutformer.txt"
+#### To download a full prediction of all possible missense proteins in the humane proteome, we have included a file as an asset called "hg19_mutformer.zip" Alternatively, a google drive link: https://drive.google.com/file/d/1ObBEn-wcQwoebD7glx8bWiWILfzfnlIO/view?usp=sharing

 ## To run MutFormer: